kolesa-team/gpu-utilities/readme.md

 # GPU-utils

 This is a small library to use in services, that require information about GPU.
-Primary use case in mind for developing this utility library: select GPU based on available memory in GPU-intensive services.
+It can select GPUs based on available memory in GPU-intensive services.

 There are several methods to acquire GPU information.
 We could use, for example: